dgurianov/noderflow/README.md

 #####Api requirements

 1. Data
-- Create a user with all details
+- Create a user with all details:
+POST /users with payload
 - Create bulk amount of users with details
 - Get all users or part of their details
 - Get simulation history